SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/3-MethodsAndBytecode/methodsbytecode.md

 Pharo supports three main kind of variables.
 Each kind of variable is stored differently in memory and has different lifetime and behavior _i.e.,_ they are allocated and deallocated at different moments in time.

+**`self` and `super`:** `self` and `super` are so called _pseudo-variables_, _i.e.,_ syntactically looking variables but defined by the compiler and with special semantics.
+Differently from normal variables, `self` and `super` cannot be manually assigned.
+Both `self` and `super` are defined automatically by the compiler, and bound when a method starts executing.
+Both these pseudo-variables have as value the current message receiver: the object that received the message that led to the current method execution.

+The key difference between `self` and `super` is how they change the method lookup semantics in a message-send.
+Messages to `self` (_e.g.,_ `self foo`) perform a traditional method lookup starting from the receiver.
+Messages to `super` (_e.g.,_ `super foo`) start the method lookup algorithm from the current method's superclass.
+We will review the method lookup semantics when looking at the interpreter implementation in the following chapters.

 **Temporary variables and parameters:** A method has a list of formal parameters and a list of manually declared temporary variables.
 Temporary variables and parameters are only accessible within the method that defines them and live during the entire method's execution.
 In other words, they are allocated when a method execution starts and deallocated when a method returns.